Unity-Tools-and-Libraries/unity-idle-library/readme.md

 * https://github.com/Unity-Tools-and-Libraries/unity-simple-logging

 Because the Unity Package Manager does not allow a package to declare a dependency kept in Github, these must be manually added.

+In addition, you must add the [Addressables package](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/index.html), available in the Unity-provided packages.

 ## I. Future Features
 * Metrics - Track meta information over the course of play